dobin/ace-firefist/README.md

 # ACE Fire Fist

 Attack Chain Emulator.
 Like pwntools, but for initial execution.
+Like AtomicRedTeam, but the components are freely combinable.

 It can generate artefacts to implement Techniques in recipes.